Loading the Elevenlabs Text to Speech AudioNative Player...

 cheese-wax-controversyIt’s interesting what a seemingly innocuous sounding sentence can do.
 Apparently the phrase “you can wax your own cheese and store it” is a vile enough claim to cause some to turn on their evil buttons.
 Oh the controversy.
 But the problem is that the misinformed cheese wax controversy is causing some to not have their favorite food group in stock in the event of an emergency.
 No cheese?
 That’s practically against my religion.
 I’d rather be hung by my toes and pummeled with an organic carrot than be forced to survive without chocolate and cheese.
 So, I consider it my duty to share the sound reasons as to why I’m completely comfortable waxing and storing my own cheese.

 Sure as shootin’, if you e-mail or question someone at your local extension office or the USDA they will give you the canned statement that the preservation of dairy products without refrigeration is not recommend and may be harmful to your health.
 However, as in all government and bureaucratic agencies, if you ask enough people, you’ll find conflicting information.
 The sanctity of storing cheese without refrigeration is no exception.
+You know there’s a whole world of artisan cheesemakers out there, right?
 Not only have I found several government and educational entities which agree that hard cheeses do not require refrigeration, but the history books are replete with examples of cheesemakers, restaurateurs, and homemakers doing without the refrigeration of their cheeses long before and after the 1940’s when refrigeration became more widely accepted.

 Now, making it perfectly clear that I don’t put much stock in something that the USDA says, common sense and an understanding of botulism should cause any cheese waxer to take certain precautions.
 So I’m going to give you some additional guidelines in order to prevent you from getting sick.
 (Cowardly useless disclaimer: Wax and consume waxed cheese at your own risk.
 There.
 Now my attorney will be happy.)